EnhancedNetwork/ModManager/README.md

 ## How to use it?

-- Launch Mod Manager from windows (use the shortcut or the search bar).
+- Launch Mod Manager from Windows (use the shortcut or the search bar).

 - A window will open.

-- Choose a mod and download it by using the download button on the left side.
+- Choose a mod and download it using the button on the left.

 - Once done, start a mod by clicking the launch button, which replaced the download button.